 Let's face it, a sofa is probably the largest piece of furniture in your main living area and this means it can easily look lonely all by itself.
-Plus when you're sitting on your sofa you'll undoubtedly want to place to put things like magazines or drinks so you can reach them easily.
+Plus when you're sitting on your sofa you'll undoubtedly want a place to put things like magazines or drinks so you can reach them easily.
 Usually, this calls for a coffee table.

-But we're here to tell you that there are other options of furniture to put in front of a sofa that can provide storage, a flat surface for decorative pieces, or just a nice break in the look of upholstered furniture.
+But we're here to tell you that there are other options when it comes to furniture to put in front of a sofa that can provide storage, a flat surface for decorative pieces, or just a nice break in the look of upholstered furniture.

 Here are some of our suggestions for a piece of furniture to place in front of the sofa.
 Will one work for your home?

 Of course, this is everyone's first choice.
-Coffee tables are available in all sorts of sizes, heights, and metal, glass, painted, or natural wood finishes.
-A traditional coffee table can have a glass top, can be solid wood, or can be made out of metal or finished with a high gloss to shine as the center of attention in the room.
+Coffee tables are available in all sorts of sizes and heights, and metal, glass, painted, or natural wood finishes.
+A traditional coffee table can have a glass top, be solid wood, or be made out of metal or finished with a high gloss to shine as the center of attention in the room.

-A coffee table should be chosen in a proper proportion for the size of the room and the sofa in front of which it stands.
+A coffee table should be chosen in a proper proportion suitable for the size of the room and the sofa in front of which it stands.
 A large square room would look strange with a small, delicate oval glass-topped coffee table, just as a small room would be cramped with a large, heavy, dark-painted square coffee table.

 When shopping for a coffee table, take the measurements of the sofa with you in addition to a floor plan of the room and the measurements you've determined will be best.
 You may have difficulty finding just the right size, but this will help.